Metsuke: Ad hoc evolution

 The bureaucracy of the Tokugawa shogunate expanded on an ad hoc basis, responding to perceived needs and changing circumstances.
 Sometimes one or more of the metsuke or ōmetsuke would have been selected to address a specific or even a unique problem.
 For example, Arao Norimasa in the period from 1852 through 1854 was charged with special duties as kaibo-gakari-metsuke.

 The prefix kaibō-gakari meaning "in charge of maritime defense" was used with the titles of some bakufu officials after 1845.
 This term was used to designate those who bore a special responsibility for overseeing coastal waters, and by implication, for dealing with matters involving foreigners.
 "Kaibō-gakari-metsuke" later came to be superseded by the term gaikoku-gakari.
 These developments preceded the Gaikoku bugyō system which began just prior to the negotiations which resulted in the Harris Treaty.
 First appointed in August 1858, the gaikoku-bugyō were bakufu officials who were charged with advising the government on foreign affairs and who were tasked with conducting negotiations with foreign diplomats both in Japan and abroad.

 In popular culture

-The post of metsuke was, of course, not immune to corruption, and sometimes the conduct of these officials could be affected by bribes.
+The post of metsuke was not immune to corruption, and sometimes the conduct of these officials could be affected by bribes.
 For example, the televised jidaigeki episodes of Abarenbō Shōgun are rife with petty corruption, including a broad range of officials across the span of television seasons.

 Metsuke also appear as persecutors of Japanese Christians in the film Silence (2016).

-In the video game Total War: Shogun 2, metsuke are agents tasked with imprisoning or executing operatives of enemy clans, particularly ninja, as well as with overseeing settlements to increase internal security and improve tax collection.
+In the video game Total War: Shogun 2, metsuke are agents who serve as secret policemen and act as the counterparts to ninjas, whose role is to discover and arrest enemy operatives.